frontendfixer/dots/.config/VSCodium/User/install.md

-For Linux

-On the old machine:
+#For Linux - on the old machine:

 codium --list-extensions > vscode-extensions.list
 On the new machine: